 3. Get a freelance job.

-For folks who were asked to stay home with no job security from their employers, you can take this time to look for online jobs that are right up your alley.
+For folks who were asked to stay home with no job security from their employers, you can take this time to look for online jobs or be part of a home tuition agency in Singapore that are right up your alley.

 Tips to Conduct Your Business Online Properly